steverafferty/leadconduit-integrations/index.md

 #### Entity Added or Updated

-Integrations have corresponding records in the `entities` database collection.
+"Enhancement" integrations have corresponding records in the `entities` database collection.
 See the "Managing Entity Records" section below.

 #### Environment Variables